jswetzen/tibber_lowest/README.md

-# tibber_lowest
+# Tibber Lowest
-Get the lowest hour(s) within a period of the day, as a binary sensor
+A Home Assistant custom component to get the lowest hour(s) within a period of the day, as a binary sensor